-49 One of the most important roles that cities have to play in economic development is 50 creating more and better jobs, but unfortunately creating better jobs seems to have become secondary in the global urban agenda, even in cases where there is a clear nexus between 51 52 urban services and job creation.
-Good jobs have been neglected in definitions of good 53 urbanization, while urban livelihoods have become secondary to urban services.
-The 54 connection between urbanization, industrialization, and the growth of formal employment is 55 far more insubstantial in the developing world.
-There is varied and tenuous relationship 56 between urbanization and job creation - particularly productive, formal employment; 57 urbanization is treated as a one-to-one proxy for expanding economic opportunity.
-High birth 58 rate coupled with unemployment and low standard of living in the rural areas led to constant 59 influx of people to the urban areas, where opportunities, such as attractive jobs, better 60 education and modern life style abounds and thereby leads to the very dynamic growth 61 process.
+One of the most important roles that cities have to play in economic development is creating more and better jobs, but unfortunately creating better jobs seems to have become secondary in the global urban agenda, even in cases where there is a clear nexus between urban services and job creation.
+Good jobs have been neglected in definitions of good urbanization, while urban livelihoods have become secondary to urban services.
+The connection between urbanization, industrialization, and the growth of formal employment is far more insubstantial in the developing world.
+There is varied and tenuous relationship between urbanization and job creation - particularly productive, formal employment; urbanization is treated as a one-to-one proxy for expanding economic opportunity.
+High birth rate coupled with unemployment and low standard of living in the rural areas led to constant influx of people to the urban areas, where opportunities, such as attractive jobs, better education and modern life style abounds and thereby leads to the very dynamic growth process.

-In the contexts of developing country, the major feature of the urban areas is the rapidchange not always linked to economic activity, but driven by rapid population growth, climate change, and internal conflicts.
+In the contexts of developing country, the major feature of the urban areas is the rapid change not always linked to economic activity, but driven by rapid population growth, climate change, and internal conflicts.
 World Bank surveys report that the factors affecting industrial enterprise in Africa includes lack of access to credit, weak infrastructure and an unskilled workforce thereby posing biggest obstacles to expansion and increased demand for labour (see Melamed, et al., 2011).

-68 CONCEPTUAL ISSUES AND RELEVANT LITERATURE
+CONCEPTUAL ISSUES AND RELEVANT LITERATURE

 There has been diverse opinion by researchers concerning the relationship between urbanization and urban employment rate.
-Some opined that during urbanization process, a great number of rural labour force will migrate into cities to earn higher wage (Gregory, 2016) or to find new jobs (Cai, F. and M. Wang, 2010).
-The huge shift of labour from the countryside to cities will invariably increase the labour supply and further enhance the pressure on urban employment
+Some opined that during urbanization process, a great number of rural labour force will migrate into cities to earn higher wage (Gregory, 2016) or to find new jobs (Cai and Wang, 2010).
+The huge shift of labour from the countryside to cities will invariably increase the labour supply and further enhance the pressure on urban employment.
+The level of urbanization and unemployment portrays the level of development in any region.

 There is concentration of high-skilled workers in large cities.
-Ultimately, both highskilled and low-skilled workers can benefit from the expansion of cities.
+Ultimately, both high-skilled and low-skilled workers can benefit from the expansion of cities.
 Urban size has a positive influence on individual employment (Liu et al. 2012).
 Most urban unemployment in developing countries takes the form of underemployment, in which people are obliged to undertake any available economic activity, however poorly paid and unproductive, because there are no social-safety nets and no alternatives in the form of unemployment insurance or job training for formal sector work ILO (1996).

-82 The clustering of a country's urban population in few localities, known as urban concentration, could generate more economic growth and jobs; this is because innovation and 83 84 ideas are generated as a result of concentration of people from diverse origin, profession and 85 field of life.
-The new economic geography literature, for example, emphasizes how 86 urbanization fosters economies of scale and agglomeration, which are found to propel 87 economic growth (World Bank, 2009).
-But as population grew advancement in innovation and ideas will be unable to have positive impacts on employment creation, Fagbohunka 88 89 (2014).
-It must be noted that unskilled and semi-skilled workers often make up the vast 90 majority of the workforce in rural towns, while semi-skilled and skilled workers dominate the 91 workforce in the cities, as observed for example in Ethiopia and Uganda (Christiaensen, et 92 al. (2013)).
+The clustering of a country's urban population in few localities, known as urban concentration, could generate more economic growth and jobs; this is because innovation and ideas are generated as a result of concentration of people from diverse origin, profession and field of life.
+The new economic geography literature, for example, emphasizes how urbanization fosters economies of scale and agglomeration, which are found to propel economic growth (World Bank, 2009).
+But as population grew advancement in innovation and ideas will be unable to have positive impacts on employment creation, Fagbohunka (2014).
+It must be noted that unskilled and semi-skilled workers often make up the vast majority of the workforce in rural towns, while semi-skilled and skilled workers dominate the workforce in the cities, as observed for example in Ethiopia and Uganda ( Christiaensen, et al. (2013).
+Urbanization enhances economic growth, the economic growth so generated has its pull effects on human concentration; thereby attracting more population with attendants consequences, especially unemployment problems.

-95 The Study Area and Methods
+The Study Area and Methods